How to Become a Private Investigator in Nebraska

 • Two passport-sized photographs

-• Documentation showing proof of experience/education (not required for plainclothes investigators)
+• Documentation of experience and/or education (not required for Plain-Clothes Investigators)

-• Proof of $10,000 surety bond (not required for plainclothes investigators)
+• Proof of a $10,000 surety bond (not required for Plain-Clothes Investigators)

 Division of Licensing